Buy Pet-Nats

 What do Pet Nats taste like?

-Pet Nats are typically low to medium alcohol, fresh, acidic with vibrant fruit and sometimes can have a little sweetness, although most are dry..
-The mouthfeel is often quite rounded and some can feel that bready/yeasty quality in the wines.
+Pet Nats are typically low to medium alcohol, fresh, acidic with vibrant fruit and sometimes can have a little sweetness, although most are dry...
+The mouthfeel is often quite rounded and some can feel like they have a bready/yeasty quality in the wines.

 The beauty is - they are all different!
 The sheer amount of winemakers around the world making pet nats keep it interesting for even the most seasoned natural wine drinkers.
 There are no particular regions better than others for Pet Nats, however, our personal experience has shown wine regions with cooler climate, and thus more acidity, tend to make for fresher Pet Nats.